Daevsoft/notifly/README.md

 var notifly = new Notifly({
     appId:'ID-0u0809-91as3-a324a-43f4-98a6e83bf312f',
-    url: 'https://mydomain.com' // This parameter is optional.
-Default is : localhost:3000
+    url: 'https://mydomain.com', // This parameter is optional.
+Default is : localhost
+    port: 3000 // node port default is 3000
 });
 ...
 ```